Four-Score/Confidential-Copilot/docs/Auth/auth.md

 2. The client fetches the encrypted key material (encrypted symmetric key, IV, and salt) from the Supabase database.
 3. The recovery-key-based key is generated from the recovery key and salt.
 4. The symmetric key is decrypted using the recovery-key-based key.
-5. The decrypted symmetric key is stored in memory.
+5. The decrypted symmetric key is stored in memory and securely in session storage.
 6. The Key Management Service is initialized with the user ID and decrypted symmetric key.

+### Password Recovery

+1. When a user opens a new tab or browser and their encryption key is not available, a password prompt modal appears.
+2. The user enters their password.
+3. The system retrieves the key data from the database and derives the wrapping key from the password.
+4. The symmetric key is decrypted and stored in memory and session storage.
+5. The Key Management Service is initialized, allowing the user to access their encrypted data.

 ### Password Reset